storacha/specs/w3-store-ipfs-pinning.md

 We reimagine IPFS [pinning service][] as a web3 service, where:

-- Users delegate necessary capabilities to the pinning service as opposed to getting [access token][]s from the service which must be kept secret.
+- Users delegate necessary capabilities to the pinning service as [UCAN][]s opposed to sharing powerful bearer [access token][]s that must be kept secret by both client and pinning service, and client must trust pinning service to only use as intended
 - As a layer on top of [w3-store](./w3-store.md) protocol

 The following table maps [IPFS pinning service API][pinning service] operations to capabilities necessary to execute them